varnishcache/varnish-cache/doc/sphinx/tutorial/logging.rst

 The first column is an arbitrary number, it defines the request.
 Lines with the same number are part of the same HTTP transaction.
 The second column is the *tag* of the log message.
-All log entries are tagged with a tag indicating what sort of activity is beeing logged.
+All log entries are tagged with a tag indicating what sort of activity is being logged.
 Tags starting with Rx indicate Varnish is recieving data and Tx indicates sending data.